kevinolega/callcentertrainingtips/_posts/2019-10-08-joni-nillar.md

 author: Kevin Olega
 ---
 We recently discovered that
-Joni Nillar a recruiter from Sutherland Global Services Philippines has been lifting articles from our website, [Call Center Training Tips](https://callcentertrainingtips.com).
+Joni Nillar, a recruiter from Sutherland Global Services Philippines, has been lifting articles from our website, [Call Center Training Tips](https://callcentertrainingtips.com).

 ## Joni Nillar was reported by our reader posting our lessons without any mention of who wrote the lessons.